If you want to bring your family to Australia while you study, here's what you'll need to consider.

 - Overseas Student Health Cover for all family members

 - higher living expenses (e.g. food, clothing, transport, schooling and child care).

 Learn about the cost of living in Brisbane

 It is a visa condition that any children aged between 5 and 18 must attend school full-time if they remain in Australia for 3 months or more.

-If you have school-aged children, you will need to apply for 'authority to enrol' them in a Queensland state school.
+To enrol your child in a Queensland state school, you will need to apply for 'authority to enrol'.
 If your application is successful, it provides proof of school enrolment for your child's dependant visa application.
 Once you arrive in Queensland, you can register your children to attend a specific school near where you will be living.